gpertea/comfyui-wan-vace-prep/README.md

 |-|-|
 | images | Concatenated image batch ready for video creation |
 | audio | Combined audio track from all loaded videos.
 Disabled (empty) if any video lacks audio. |

+**This node may be fragile under Nodes 2.0 / V3.** The optional `meta_batch` input uses `io.Custom("VHS_BatchManager")` to accept a VideoHelperSuite Meta Batch Manager connection, and this custom-socket-type pattern is undocumented.
+ComfyUI ships essentially no reference for the V3 `io.*` type catalog; the only authoritative source is the (underscore-private) `comfy_api/latest/_io.py` and the compiled frontend.

 ---
 ## Experimental